AlmaLinux/errata-email-notifications/README.md

 # AlmaLinux Errata Email Notifications
-This script checks the public errata json files for AlmaLinux distributions and sends notification emails with every new update.
+The AlmaLinux Errata Email Notifications script checks the public errata json files for AlmaLinux distributions and sends notification emails with every new update.

 ## Requirements